 At Level 11, you gain access to Sixth Level Spells.
 You’ll only ever get one Spell Slot for this level of magic, so the spells can only be cast once per Long Rest.

 You’ll be able to unlock one additional Spell – we recommend choosing Eyebite, a Concentration Spell that lets you inflict dread, sickness or put the target to sleep.
-As long as you keep concentrating, you can cast the spell again on each subsequent turns.
+As long as you keep concentrating, you can cast the spell again on each subsequent turn.

 Alternatively, you can get Otto’s Irresistible Dance.
 This is a weaker spell than Eyebite, but it’s probably a more funny and thematic option for a Bard to have, as it literally compels the target to begin dancing uncontrollably.